erwindon/SaltGUI/README.md

 ## Templates
 SaltGUI supports command templates for easier command entry into the command-box.
-The menu item for that becomes visible there when you define one or more templates in salt master configuration file `/etc/salt/master`.
+The menu item for that becomes visible there when you define one or more templates in salt master configuration file `/etc/salt/master` or when you have saved the values of the command-box as a template.
 The field `targettype` supports the values `glob`, `list`, `compound` and `nodegroup`.
 Entries will be sorted in the GUI based on their key.
 You can leave out any detail field.